 Why head injury care matters

 Head injuries do more than just cause physical symptoms.
 Your child might feel frustrated, sad, or angry because they can't play sports or join activities.
-They could feel left out from friends and their community [6].
-Good care looks after both physical and emotional recovery.
+They could feel left out by friends and their community.
+Good care takes care of both physical and emotional recovery.

 How to respond to a head injury